mnemnion/JLpeg.jl/Plans.md

     - [ ]  Random version should produce Unicode characters, some restricted ranges.
     - [ ]  Careful with this on the instruction level, many/most AnyInst(1) will be
            following a TestSet or TestChar, which of course we must generate instead.
+           This is a good reason to be creating separate generators, rather than a different sort of bytecode interpreter.
+There are several of those.
 - [ ] Generate repetition
   - [ ]  "full reps" can expand every member within a set (when allowed, aka n ≥ 0)
   - [ ]  It would be fun to special case S"AZ"^+n, S"az"^+n, and variations, such